tomjtoth/rust-seminar/README.md

 ## dioxus (vs next.js) vs egui

-Compare the below 3 and implement basic components:
+Compared the below 3 and implement basic components:

 - `dioxus`: works in _retained-mode_ and uses an enum router
 - `egui`: works in _immediate-mode_ and also uses an "enum router"